thisismairaj/thisismairaj/README.md

 <h2>Hi, it's fantastic to see you here.
 I'm <a href="https://www.linkedin.com/in/thisismairaj/">Mairaj</a> 👋</h2>

-- 🔭 I’m currently working on expanding and honing my web development skills
+- 🔭 I’m a DevRel Engineer @ Langbase
-- 🌱 I’m currently creating React portfolio projects
+- 🌱 I’m vibe coding AI agents at Chai.new
-- 🥅 2023 Goals: Push more code on Github
+- 🥅 2025 Goals: Get more agents shipped at Chai
 - ⚡ Fun fact: I love working out and writing
 - 🚀 My blog: https://medium.com/@immairaj